 Is Botox® Right for Me?

 It’s your choice to determine if Botox® is the ideal treatment for you.
 If you’re unhappy with the way wrinkles or fine lines are affecting your appearance or your opinion of yourself, Botox® may be able to help.

-During your consultation appointment, Dr. Hamilton will go over your medical history, answer your questions, address your concerns and describe the procedure to you.
+During your consultation appointment, Dr. Hamilton or a nurse injector will go over your medical history, answer your questions, address your concerns and describe the procedure to you.
 It’s recommended to ask whatever questions you have at this time so you can better understand the way Botox® works.